flywhc/FileToC/readme.md

 ## Features
 * Preserve the file name and file path so that the web server can serve the files with relative path.
 * Minify HTML, CSS and Javascript files to reduce the size.
+* GZIP Compression for HTML, CSS and Javascript files.
-* A web server request handler to support generated PROGMEM files.
+* A web server request handler to support generated PROGMEM contents and GZIP compression.

 ## Supported Platforms
 Arduino ESP8266.
 Tested on ESP-01S.